toko258/metis-prework/curriculum/project-01/day-1-materials/readme.md

 In this introductory lesson, students will

-* Gain knowledge about the Metis Bootcamp
+* Gain knowledge about the Metis Bootcamps

 # Depends On